The beat goes on: Super Tuesday surge carries over for Biden

 Both the Sanders and Biden campaigns had scheduled large rallies in Ohio for Tuesday evening’s results but canceled them over coronavirus concerns at large public gatherings.

-“You’re full of s—t,” Mr. Biden snapped at the man.
-“I support the Second Amendment.”

-He called the man a “horse’s ass” and boasted that he owned several firearms, including a shotgun.

-Sanders campaign manager Fair Shakir posted a video of Mr. Biden’s altercation with the gun owner.
+Sanders campaign manager Faiz Shakir posted a video of Mr. Biden’s altercation with the gun owner.

 Mr. Biden entered Tuesday with a 670 to 574 lead over Mr. Sanders in the race for the 1,991 delegates needed to win the nomination outright.
+He was poised Tuesday night to extend that lead to a couple of hundred delegates.

 Rep. Tulsi Gabbard of Hawaii, who has continued her quixotic campaign with no chance of winning, was on the board with a pair of delegates she won in American Samoa.